 Emergency Pediatric Dentist — Casper, WY

-When you call our team for help, we’ll happily walk you through pain relief and pain management steps to keep your child safe until you reach our dental office in Casper.
+Dental emergencies come in all shapes and sizes, and not all of them are easy to identify right away.
+That’s why we encourage you to contact us even if you’re unsure if your child needs urgent dental care.
+When you call our team for help, we’ll listen carefully to the symptoms you describe as well as your concerns and recommend when or if you should visit us for an appointment.
+If needed, we’ll happily walk you through pain relief and symptom management steps to keep your child safe until you reach our dental office in Casper.
 Some of the basic first aid steps to remember include:

 Not every dental emergency is avoidable, but some of the basics you should keep in mind to minimize your child’s risk for a dental emergency include:

 - Make sure your child carefully brushes and flosses each day.

 - Limit your child’s consumption of sugary and acidic foods to reduce plaque production and cavity risk.

 - Bring your child to see us at least two times each year for dental exams and teeth cleanings to keep smiles healthy.

 - Make sure kids who play sports wear a customized mouthguard to protect their smiles during athletic events and practices.

 - Don’t let kids use to teeth to open packages and try to stop them from chewing on fingernails, ice cubes, and other hard objects.